Winter Weather’s Here and CTA is Ready

 To meet that goal, our staff receives extensive training on winter-specific issues and events—training that helps us maintain the highest level of services possible when snow starts to fall and temperatures start to drop.
 And our equipment is thoroughly tested and prepared to ensure it’s ready for the winter season.

 Here’s an overview of our efforts to prepare for winter:

-- When temperatures drop and there's risk of freezing, track switch heaters are turned on to keep them from freezing up
+- When temperatures drop and there's risk of freezing, track switch heaters are turned on to keep them from freezing.

-- All railcars have "sleet scrapers" which are lowered to keep the third rail clear of snow, sleet and ice.
-This helps to ensure trains can make proper contact with the third rail to draw power and keep moving.
+- All railcars have "sleet scrapers" that are lowered to keep the third rail clear of snow, sleet and ice.
+This helps to ensure trains can make proper contact with the electrified third rail to draw power and keep moving.

 - Snowplow blades are attached on the front of all of our railcars so they can remove snow and ice from the track as trains move along.

-- Some railcars are equipped with special equipment that lets us hook in to spread deicer fluid onto the third rail.
+- Some railcars are equipped with special equipment that distributes deicer fluid onto the third rail.
 This deicing fluid keeps ice from building up and getting in the way of trains collecting power.